Install EL Linux via PXE and UEFI

 The server or PC computer may have multiple disk devices, and each device may have different bus interfaces to the system such as NVME or SATA.

 When the Kickstart installation starts up, the file given by inst.ks must select, format and partition the system boot disk.
-However, you do not want to install the Linux OS on a large disk device which should be used for data storage!
+However, you do not want to install the Linux OS on a large disk device which might be used only for data storage!
 Another problem is that NVME and SATA devices have different device names in the Linux kernel, for example:

 and the correct device name must be given to Kickstart.